DataDog/documentation/content/en/developers/dogstatsd/_index.md

 #### Instantiate the DogStatsD client

-Once your DogStatsD client is installed, instantiate it in your code so it's ready to use:
+Once your DogStatsD client is installed, instantiate it in your code:

 {{< tabs >}}
 {{% tab "Python" %}}